Skip to main content

 Do I need to buy a ticket to attend?

 Yes.
-Tickets are $90 for individuals with an active annual OAC membership; $120 for non-members, and free for kids 12 and under.
+Tickets that include camping are $100 for individuals with an active annual OAC membership; $130 for non-members, and free for kids 12 and under.
+Day passes are available for $40, which include dinner on Saturday evening, but do not include overnight accommodations.

-The event capacity is 120 people.
-We expect that the festival will sell out, so be sure to register early!
+The number of camping tickets available is 95, plus 25 day passes.
+We expect that the festival will sell out, so be sure to register early.

 Back to top

-What’s included in the cost of a ticket?
+What’s included in the cost of a camping ticket?

-• Two nights of camping, just five minutes from Metcalfe
+• Two nights of camping, just five minutes drive from Metcalfe

 • Taco dinner on Saturday

-• Access to gear demos and local vendors
+• Access to gear demos, friendly competitions, and local vendors

 • All proceeds go to the OAC to support Ontario climbing access